 Meet the Press

 Duquesne University Press, founded in 1927, has a long and rich tradition of scholarly publishing in a variety of subject areas.
-Over the years, Duquesne’s editorial program has included award-winning titles in literary studies, philosophy, psychology, and religious studies; its early entry into fields such as existentialism and phenomenology long ago cemented its reputation for books that shape and influence serious thought.
+Over the years, the Press has offered award-winning titles in literary studies, philosophy, psychology, and religious studies; its early entry into fields such as existentialism and phenomenology long ago cemented its reputation for works that shape and influence serious thought.
+Many titles remain in print today.